 The fast-spreading rhizomes of running bamboo will have buds and roots.
 Dig up the rhizome and cut the end free, leaving enough to support the mother plant.
 Cut the rhizome into 12- to 14-inch lengths with at least two buds each.
 Cover the pieces with a few inches of soil and keep them watered.
 The rhizome cuttings grow into new plants in four to six weeks.

 Divide young growth to get new plants.
 Cut immature culms apart below the point at which two culms join, preserving a bit of the root.
 It's best to use two joined culms for a better chance of success, although you can grow a new plant from one culm with some roots.
 It is important to keep the divided plants from drying out between cutting and replanting.
 The roots are easily damaged and have to be kept moist until they are covered again with watered soil.
 Replant the cuttings in a new pot, where they will establish strong roots and grow into sturdy young plants.
 After about two seasons, they are ready to transplant to a garden or grove.

 Lucky bamboo, sold on the streets of Chinatown and in florist shops around the Chinese New Year, isn't bamboo at all.
-It is a houseplant that will grow in water alone, although it may be grown successfully in soil.
+It is often grown as a houseplant (Dracaena sanderiana, USDA zones 10-12) that will grow in water alone, although it may be grown successfully in soil.
 Lucky bamboo is pretty tough and will do well in less than ideal light conditions.
 In fact, direct sunlight can burn the leaves.
 Cut a stalk that is developing new shoots and place the cuttings in a container of water with river rocks or glass marbles to hold them upright.
 The cuttings will grow new roots and form another plant.